nwenzel/Julia_Neural_Network/README.md

 ####At the Terminal:####
 Make changes to the last line of the file to adjust the architecture.
 Then...

-julia julia_nn_functino.jl
+julia julia_nn_function.jl

-The output should who the training data (all 4 records), the classes of the training data, an explanation of the architecture, Theta shapes and values, the cost of the last iteration of the back prop function, a new set of input data to test, and predicted outputs.
+The output should show the training data (all 4 records), the classes of the training data, an explanation of the architecture, Theta shapes and values, the cost of the last iteration of the back prop function, a new set of input data to test, and predicted outputs.

 From there, go in and mess with the code.